Adam Enfroy Logo

 What Is A CRM Database?

-A CRM database collects information holding customer data that can be accessed and analyzed by authorized users within an organization.
+A CRM database collects information holding customer data that authorized users within an organization can access.

 Organizations use CRM databases to understand their customers better and improve customer service.